ophelia, corrected

 But I do think people have been fair to Taylor Swift.
 When The Tortured Poets Department came out, no one claimed there was something fundamentally wrong with Taylor — just that it wasn’t her best.
 That’s what I said, too.
 She was still coasting on the wave of Midnights for me, and it didn’t really matter that this one didn’t connect.
 But very rarely do I come across an artist’s new work and start questioning things this deeply.
 Maybe this Substacker is right: “It’s Not A ‘Bad’ Album, You’ve Just Forgotten Who Taylor Swift Really Is.”

-She interviewed with Seth Meyer saying that she loves this album above all others because she’s been dying to release an album that shows her fun side where she just jokes around cheekily.
+She said in an interview that she’s been dying to release an album that shows her fun side where she just jokes around cheekily.
 I actually do get that — she should not have to box herself into one category.
 She should be able to write a fun, party album.

-Thing is, when someone that powerful rewrites a literary figure like Ophelia, millions inherit the wrong myth.
-And perhaps that’s why this song’s lyrics feel so hollow — because it is.
+But when someone that powerful rewrites a literary figure like Ophelia the way she was written in this song, millions will inherit the wrong myth.
 When you’re a famous person with lots of power, you can influence the minds and in fact, education, of young people.
-So I sit here in my tower and ask you to hone your power… and please kindly do more research next time or someone please save ME from the fate of Ophelia. #rant

 Enable 3rd party cookies or use another browser